brettschalin/factorio-min-resources/README.md

 ### Just how painful is this?

 Extremely.
 Mining drills and machines and extensive power setups are extra resources that don't need to be used, so everything is hand-mined (`steel-axe` is also not necessary and won't be researched), and every craft is either done by hand or in a machine that's powered by one solar panel.
-Just to give you an idea, the run in `main.go` builds a steel furnace and solar panel and takes over five hours of real-time to mine, smelt, craft, and research it all; that's a sixth of the required technologies and by far the cheapest so I won't be surprised if the full run ends in the hundreds of hours
+Just to give you an idea, the run in `main.go` researches the `productivity-module` tech and takes over 21 hours of real-time to mine, smelt, craft, and research it all.
+The run from there will be mostly using underpowered machines (to take advantage of prod mod bonuses) so I won't be surprised if it ends up being hundreds of hours in total

 ## LICENSE